Everest Base Camp Short Trekking 10 Days

 • Seasonal fruits during the trek

-• All ground transportation is on a comfortable private vehicle as per the itinerary.
+• All ground transportation is in a comfortable private vehicle as per the itinerary.

 • Sagarmatha National Park Permit Khumbu Pashang Lhamu Rural Municipality fees.